 For your convenience, Greater Philadelphia Asian Social Service Center (GPASS), HopePHL, and Strawberry Mansion NAC are offering appointments in person or virtually (by phone and/or video) to help Philadelphia homeowners fix their tangled titles.
 For information about how to contact these organizations, see the attached flier.

-If you have questions, need further assistance, and/or wish to schedule an appointment, please do not hesitate to contact me: phone number or email address
+If you have questions, need further assistance, and/or wish to schedule an appointment, please do not hesitate to contact me: phone number or email address.

 Wishing you and your family all the best.